Game Theory in Cosmology: Summary

-The work of OT is supported in part by the Vanderbilt Discovery Doctoral Fellowship.
-The authors thank Robert Scherrer and Abraham Loeb for their very helpful comments on the work.
+\acknowledgments The work of OT is supported in part by the Vanderbilt Discovery Doctoral Fellowship.
+The authors thank Robert Scherrer, Abraham Loeb, Sunny Vagnozzi, and Sergey Odintsov for their very helpful comments on the work.
 VV thanks Julia Velkovska and her colleagues in the Department of Physics and Astronomy at Vanderbilt University for their kind invitation to present the 2025 Wendell G. Holladay Lecture, which resulted in this paper.
+We would also like to thank the anonymous referee for their insightful comments on the manuscript.